 Metro East Association Inc

+Metro East Association Inc is a MAJOR SUPPORTER of World Naked Bike Ride Melbourne.
 Metro East Association Inc is a nudist leisure club that has been running in Melbourne for more than 30 years.
 They have been a big supporter of the Melbourne’s nudist community over that time.
+They run regular nude swim and social nights at a swimming pool situated in the outer South Eastern suburbs of Melbourne.
 Everyone is welcome to their events.
 Details are on their web site.
 World Naked Bike Ride Melbourne is grateful for the ongoing support of Metro East Association Inc.

 Freddy’s Bike Tours and Rentals are supporting us by offering discounted bike hire for the WNBR Melbourne 2020.